drunomics/automatic-backups/README.md

 ## Usage

 After cloning/copying the files in the project root directory, the scripts inside it can be used in .platform.app.yml.
-Before adding the variables in platform.sh, create a bucket on AWS, then add a IAM user and add full access for that user to the bucket and generate the access keys.
+Before adding the variables in platform.sh, create a bucket on AWS or a SFTP server, then add a IAM user and add full access for that user to the bucket and generate the access keys.
 1. First in the hooks section, under build the installation for awscli(when using AWS S3) needs to be added.
 E.g.:
 ```
 hooks:
     # Install AWS https://gitlab.com/contextualcode/platformsh-store-logs-at-s3/tree/master